MicrochipTech/RNWFxx_Python_OOB/readme.md

 ### oobDemo.py

 With the setup complete, the final step is execution of the "oobDemo.py" script.
-The script will program the RNWF02PC module with the required AT+ commands to connect to _your_ Azure account and begin sending and receiving data.
+The script will program the RNWFxx module with the required AT+ commands to connect to _your_ Azure account and begin sending and receiving data.

 > The script contains numerous error checks and in most cases will fail gracefully with an indication of what went wrong and how to fix it.
 > Common Issues: